-12. What to do if someone in the office, workplace or residential setting has had contact with a confirmed case of COVID-19
+11. What to do if someone in the office / workplace / residential setting has had contact with a confirmed case of COVID-19

 If a confirmed case is identified in this setting, the local Health Protection Team will provide the relevant people with advice.
-It is important to follow the advice of the local Health Protection Team (https://www.gov.uk/guidance/contacts-phe-health-protection-teams)
+It is important to follow the advice of the local Health Protection Team - Health Protection Teams